Hassaan-Naveed/Fridge-Inventory-Tracker/README.md

-# NTU Computer Science Year 3
-## Advanced Analysis and Design Coursework
-Fridge Tracker Application
+# Fridge Inventory Tracker

+Android application to track fridge inventory in a commercial kitchen scenario in java with firebase backend